Celebrating 150 years of rail at Chingford and Highams Park stations

 William Neville Ashbee, the architect behind Liverpool Street station, redesigned the station at the turn of the century, and it was renamed Highams Park after the nearby manorial estate at the edge of Epping Forest.
 Today’s station is the same building, and serves commuters heading into central London.
 Like Chingford, it became part of the London Overground network in 2015.

 Over time, the station’s former parcel office deteriorated into a cluttered storage room.
 ARL provided more than thirty thousand pounds in funding to begin work on the space, then gave it to HPPG to continue refurbishment.
-HPPG secured another ten thousand pounds from the Greater London Authority’s (GLA) ‘High Streets for All’ fund and ten thousand pounds from Waltham Forest Council, and added ten thousand pounds of its own funds.
+HPPG secured another ten thousand pounds from the Authority’s (GLA) ‘High Streets for All’ fund and ten thousand pounds from Waltham Forest Council, and added ten thousand pounds of its own funds.

 The Station Rooms are now available for hire at £6 per hour and areused for activities including ‘knit and natter’, first aid training, art classes, committee meetings, shared workspace and more.